d0tTino/Culture/README.md

 - **Result Validation**: Verified that optimized selections consistently produced justifications showing understanding of role, goals, and current situation

 Detailed documentation is available in `experiments/dspy_action_intent_report.md`.

-### DSPy-Ollama Integration

-The framework now includes a robust integration between DSPy and local Ollama models, enabling advanced optimizers like BootstrapFewShot to work with local LLMs:

-- **OllamaLM Class**: Created a proper implementation that inherits from `dspy.LM` in `src/infra/dspy_ollama_integration.py`, with all required methods including `__init__`, `__call__`, `basic_request`, and `generate`
-- **Global Configuration**: Implemented `configure_dspy_with_ollama()` function to easily set up DSPy with an Ollama model
-- **Comprehensive Testing**: Developed test script in `experiments/test_dspy_ollama_optimizer_integration.py` with three test scenarios:
-  - Direct calls to OllamaLM
-  - Using OllamaLM with dspy.Predict
-  - Using OllamaLM with DSPy's BootstrapFewShot optimizer
-- **API Compatibility**: Fixed implementation issues related to parameter patterns DSPy uses when calling language models
-- **Enhanced Experiments**: Updated `dspy_action_intent_experiment.py` to use the new integration

-This integration resolves the "No LM is loaded" errors that previously occurred when attempting to use DSPy optimizers with local Ollama models.

-### LLM Call Performance Monitoring

-The framework now includes comprehensive monitoring for LLM calls to provide insights into performance:

-- **Decorator-Based Monitoring**: Added a monitoring decorator that can be applied to any function making LLM calls, maintaining clean separation of concerns
-- **Key Metrics Collection**: Tracks important metrics including:
-  - Request latency and duration
-  - Success/failure status
-  - Token usage (prompt and completion)
-  - Context information (model name, caller context)
-- **Detailed Error Tracking**: Captures error types and messages for failed calls
-- **Performance Insights**: Provides visibility into performance bottlenecks, error patterns, and resource utilization
-- **Simulation Stability**: Helps identify and address failed LLM calls that might affect simulation stability

-This monitoring system adds minimal computational overhead while providing valuable insights for optimizing simulation performance.

-### Memory Pruning System

-A sophisticated memory pruning system has been implemented to maintain optimal performance while preserving critical information:

-- **Hierarchical Pruning**: Implements age-based pruning with different retention policies for each memory hierarchy level
-- **Level 1 Summary Pruning**: Automatically prunes Level 1 (session) summaries after they've been consolidated into Level 2 (chapter) summaries
-- **Level 2 Summary Pruning**: Prunes older Level 2 summaries based on age to prevent indefinite accumulation
-- **Configurable Parameters**: Provides flexible configuration options including:
-  - Maximum age for L2 summaries before pruning
-  - Check interval frequency to control how often pruning is performed
-  - Enable/disable toggles for each pruning level
-- **Performance Benefits**: Reduces vector store size and improves retrieval performance by removing redundant memories
-- **Verification Tools**: Includes scripts for checking pruning status (`check_pruning.py`) and analyzing pruning logs (`analyze_memory_pruning_log.py`)

-The pruning system helps maintain manageable memory sizes as simulations run for extended periods, preventing performance degradation while ensuring critical information is preserved in higher-level memory structures.